faisalmemon/ios-crash-dump-analysis-book/markdown/CrashReport.md

 Triggered by Thread:  0
 ```

-or it may have a more detailed exception information:
+or it may provide a more detailed exception information section:

 ```
 Exception Type:  EXC_CRASH (SIGKILL)
 Exception Codes: 0x0000000000000000, 0x0000000000000000